The Bureau of Meteorology Newsroom has been designed to provide material that can be easily sourced

 and referenced by journalists in media coverage of weather, warnings and other information of public interest.

-26 March 2015 - National
+23 April 2015 - National

-The Bureau of Meteorology today issued its monthly and seasonal climate outlooks for April to June 2015, which suggests wetter than normal conditions for most of Australia during this period.
+The Bureau of Meteorology today issued its monthly and seasonal climate outlooks for May to July 2015, which suggests wetter than normal conditions for most of Australia during this period.

 The outlook for the next three months indicates:

 14 April 2015 - National